collective/collective.generic.webbuilder/docs/INSTALL.rst

    svn import import/ $IMPORT_URL -m "initial import"

-An example of using git which generic/PLONE41NG
+An example of using git which generic/PLONE4X NG
 ++++++++++++++++++++++++++++++++++++++++++++++++
 What i would do from a generated tarball for using subversion as my SCM could be to produce this layout::

     import
         |-- myproject
         |-- myproject.buildout